ccp84/go_north/README.md

 If the user input is checked as acceptable, the checking variable is set to `True` and the `while` loop is broken.
 The verified input is returned from the function to the game to be used to continue gameplay.

-However if the user input does not pass the initial `if` statement an `else` statement displays an error message and the user is held in the `while` loop to try again.
+However, if the user input does not pass the initial `if` statement an `else` statement displays an error message and the user is held in the `while` loop to try again.

 ![Response error message](documentation/invalid_response.png)

 ### handle_response() function:

 This function first calls `verify_response()` to get a path choice from the user.
 If the option to quit the game has been selected, the screen is cleared and the game resets ready for another user to play by calling `main()`.
-However if one of the paths has been chosen then the game continues and a number of checks happen to increase or decrease the users game level.
+However, if one of the paths has been chosen then the game continues and a number of checks happen to increase or decrease the user's game level.

 First of all the relevant path is found by returning the list associated with `game_level + 1`, this path is a dictionary of all 4 choices the user could have picked from at this level of the game.
 The `outcome` is set to the key associated with the choice that the user made.